koolth/copyright.ee/README.md

 ##Installing The Plugin
 1. Download the .zip file.
 2. Extract the `system\expressionengine\third_party\copyright` directory to your EE `system\expressionengine\third_party\` directory.
-3. Log into EE and navigate to '*Add-Ons->Plugins->Copyright' to ensure plugin has installed correctly and to view usage instructions.
+3. Log into EE and navigate to '*Add-Ons->Plugins->Copyright*' to ensure plugin has installed correctly and to view usage instructions.

 ###Feedback
-Please contact us via our website at http://koolth.com.au - we'd love to hear from you!
+Please contact us via our website at http://koolth.com.au with any comments and/or suggestions.